AravindSp01/Malaria_Detection_CNN/README.md

 # Malaria_Detection_CNN
-Detection of Malaria Infected Disease cells using cell images.
+Detection of Malaria Infected Disease cells using cell images, deployed using Flask.

 Dataset taken from Kaggle (https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria).
 Since I'm training the model on my personal laptop, I was only able to train the model with 3000 images from each of the Parasite & Uninfected classes.